tiddlyweb/twikifier/README.md

 * To present a web service or local socket that takes an input (a text string, a tiddler bag/title combo?) and returns the generated HTML.

+Packaging this up as a node module would also be of use.

 # Who